Azure Files REST API

 FileShare objects can also be done through the data plane.
 This is an artifact of Azure Files predating Azure Resource Manager.
-Although these APIs are fully supported, you should prefer using the storage resource provider APIs to manage Azure Files for these reasons:
+Although these APIs are fully supported, in most cases you should use the storage resource provider APIs to manage Azure Files for these reasons:

-Operations exposed through Azure Resource Manager use Azure Active Directory (Azure AD) for authentication and authorization, so you can manage Azure Files by using role-based access control (RBAC).
-You can authorize your application or service to programmatically call these APIs with an Azure AD service principal.
+Operations exposed through Azure Resource Manager use Microsoft Entra ID for authentication and authorization, so you can manage Azure Files by using role-based access control (RBAC).
+You can authorize your application or service to programmatically call these APIs with a Microsoft Entra service principal.

 You can call Azure Resource Manager APIs imperatively, either through the REST API directly or through an SDK.
 Or you can call them declaratively, by declaring what resources need to be deployed through Azure templates.
 For resources that need to be repeatedly created together (for example, in service deployments), using templates can considerably simplify the work that's required.

 Although we recommend using the storage resource provider to manage storage resources, using the FileREST data plane management APIs will give you better performance in cases that require high scale.
 An example of such a case is a workload that creates or modifies thousands of file shares within the same storage account.

 Microsoft.Storage storageAccounts/fileServices/sharestriggers a control plane operation via the storage resource provider.